Historic Washington, Arkansas

 James Black Arrives in Washington

 James Black settles in Washington, AR, becoming a master blacksmith and bladesmith in the region.
+His extraordinary skill with metal would soon make him a legend of the American frontier.

 THE LEGACY OF JAMES BLACK & THE BOWIE KNIFE